 If you’re unsure whether osteopathy is right for you, we always recommend contacting your GP or speaking with an osteopath who will be able to identify if treatment is suitable.

 Is it a preventative treatment?

 Osteopathy treatment in itself is not preventative.
 Practitioners can only treat patients when pain or discomfort is present.
-Despite this, osteopaths can offer preventative advice.
+Despite this, osteopaths can offer preventative advice, such as suggesting ways of helping to prevent a recurring injury.
 This may include stretching exercises, breathing exercises, lifting techniques and posture.
 Patients are encouraged to practice these regularly to maintain their health following treatment.

-Early intervention of osteopathy can help patients to better understand the sources of their pain.
+Early intervention in osteopathy can help patients to better understand the sources of their pain.
 It can also identify how certain lifestyle changes can make it easier to prevent and cope with pain later on.

 Practitioners of osteopathy must be registered with the General Osteopathic Council in the UK.
 At Therapy Directory, we ensure our listed osteopaths have verified their proof of membership, so you can be sure that you’re contacting an experienced and qualified professional.